Monday, October 20, 2025

 Tyke were a trio from Sheffield comprised at this song's time of Paul Jarvis (bass, vocals), Dave Robinson (guitar, keys, vocals) and drummer Ken Markham.
 It appears their two LPs were fun pub rock affairs, self-released on their own label, Magnum.
 They covered a number of hits of various styles, and according to Discogs, backed pop singer Dave Berry in their formative years.

 Suck formed in what used to be called Rhodesia, in southern Africa.
-They existed for less than a year but managed to get one of the region's first ever hard rock albums recorded, filled with covers of bands such as Sabbath and Deep Purple, plus a Sabbath-like original of their own called 'The Whip' (see v22).
+They existed for less than a year but managed to get one of the region's first ever hard rock albums recorded, filled with covers of bands such as King Crimson and Deep Purple, plus a Sabbath-like original of their own called 'The Whip' (see v22).
 The album is called 'Time To Suck'.
+This cover of Sabbath appeared a little later on a 1972 collection called 'Rock Today With The Big Heavies', along with two other South African acts, Otis Waygood & Freedom's Children.
+All three of these bands are on the African TDATS (vol47).

 Billy Walker was an American country music singer and guitarist best known for his 1962 hit, "Charlie's Shoes".
 Nicknamed The Tall Texan, Walker had more than 30 charting records during a 60-year career, and was a longtime member of the Grand Ole Opry.